WestDRI/wgpages/content/clusterWorkflows.md

 Ray functions (remote tasks) are stateless (can run on any processor), so how do we ensure that we always compute `u1` on processor 1 and `u2` on processor 2, and how do we store the arrays there permanently?

-To do this, we need to use **Ray actors**.
+To do this, we need to use **Ray actors** (https://docs.ray.io/en/latest/ray-core/actors.html).
 A Ray actor is essentially a stateful (bound to a processor) worker that is created via a Python class instance with its own persistent variables and methods, and it stays permanently on that worker until we destroy this instance.

 <!-- 1. persistent storage -->
 <!-- 2. launch calculations on all processors simultaneously -->